EnigmaCurry/curlbomb/README.md

 `--version` Print the curlbomb version

 `FILE` The script or other resource to serve via curlbomb.
-You can also not specify this and the resource will be read from stdin.
+You can also leave this blank (or specify '-') and the resource will be read from stdin.